-The NINO-34 ensemble forecast of EMR model is based on data from January 1950 through December 2018 (blue), and ensemble mean (red) predicts weak El-Niño conditions during winter 2018-19.
+The NINO-34 ensemble forecast of EMR model is based on data from January 1950 through February 2019 (blue), and ensemble mean (red) predicts weak El-Niño conditions through summer 2019.
 The error bars (black) correspond to one standard deviation of the ensemble plume.
 You can also check a multi-model plume of Nino-34 forecasts from different statistical and dynamical models maintained by IRI, and compare predictions for the past 22 months, including also the UCLA-TCD model.
 IRI analysis of real-time 2002-2011 forecast skill of IRI multi-model plume of Nino-34 forecasts shows that UCLA-TCD model is highly competitive.

 Kaplan, A., M. Cane, Y. Kushnir, A. Clement, M. Blumenthal,

 Analyses of global sea-surface temperature 18561991.

 Multilevel regression modeling of nonlinear processes: Derivation and applications to climatic variability.

 Kondrashov D, Kravtsov S, Robertson AW and Ghil M., 2005: